- Purchase the complete Expat Arrivals Rio de Janeiro Guide (PDF)

 Rio has an established metro system, known as the Metro Rio.
 This is the easiest and safest way of getting around the city.
 The metro is generally safe and clean, although care should be taken if using it at night.
 Like in any other city, it can be crowded during rush hours.
 Tickets can be purchased at a metro station, and there is a rechargeable travel card available for frequent commuters.

 Buses connect most of the city and are an inexpensive and convenient means of getting around.
 Buses are privately operated, so services and costs will vary.
 Buses travel along set routes around the city, usually sticking to the main roads, with the destination displayed on the front of the bus.
-If wanting to board a bus, passengers must wave it down.
-Buses will only stop if there are people wanting to get on.

 Regular ferry services run between Rio and Niterói on the other side of Guanabara Bay.
 It’s not uncommon for people to live in Niterói and commute to work in Rio by ferry on a daily basis.
 Most ferries operate during the week, with reduced services on weekends.

-Taxis and ride-sharing services in Rio de Janeiro
+Taxis in Rio de Janeiro

 Most taxis are metered, but drivers may quote a fixed price for certain destinations.
 Expats should clarify the fare before getting in the vehicle.
 Licensed taxis are usually painted yellow.
 There are also some independent, unlicensed taxi operators.
 Expats should be cautious of illegitimate operators.

-The popular ride-sharing service Uber is available in Rio de Janeiro.
+The popular ride-hailing service Uber is available in Rio de Janeiro.
 It is generally considered safer than regular taxis and the fares may be cheaper.
 Taxis can be hailed via the Uber application for smartphones.

 Driving in Rio de Janeiro